1,500+

 Funding is fiat-first: Visa, Mastercard, ACH, Apple Pay, Google Pay, or local payouts in 100+ countries.
 Money settles into your agent’s wallet as USDC under the hood — but you and your users see dollars in, dollars out.

-That graph is what moves us toward spending authority underwritten on the operator and the agent’s repayment history — so over time less of your capital sits locked as collateral.
+That graph is what moves us toward spending authority underwritten on the operator’s and agent’s repayment history — so over time less of your capital sits locked as collateral.
 We don’t claim unsecured credit is live; it’s what we’re building toward, and the collateralized product is how we earn the data to get there honestly.

 Read the Omniscia audit report →